 Through the rest of the 1920s Treasury collaborated with the tax department, with Parliament’s public accounts committee and with business interests in seeking to apply business practices to government commercial enterprises, in particular the Post Office and the railways.
 Treasury also lobbied for a central bank, which could be expected to follow ‘sound’ money policies.

 Treasury was able to secure the government’s endorsement of a role it had first played in the post-war downturn, that of surveillance over all government spending.
 A cabinet minute of 13 October 1930 stated that new proposals being submitted for ministerial or cabinet consideration were to be accompanied by a Treasury report.

 Going up, going down

-G. F. C. Campbell was the last secretary to the Treasury to be ‘promoted’ to auditor general on departing the Treasury – a position in which he served from 1922 until his death in 1937.
-Subsequent auditors general were drawn from the upper but not the top ranks of Treasury officials – control of public finances had shifted from Parliament to the bureaucracy.
+G. F. C. Campbell was the last secretary to the Treasury to be ‘promoted’ to auditor-general on leaving the Treasury – the position in which he served from 1922 until his death in 1937.
+Subsequent auditors-general were drawn from the upper but not the top ranks of Treasury officials – control of public finances had shifted from Parliament to the bureaucracy.

 Treasury gained this role as the fiscal implications of the economic depression hit home, with a £3 million deficit in the government’s accounts expected for 1930–31.
 Over the next three years Treasury’s senior officials were at the heart of government efforts to balance the budget, including the massive expenditure cuts of 1932.
 Treasury was less happy with emergency measures that seemingly breached commercial practice, such as mortgage relief, near-compulsory conversion of loans to lower interest rates, and government intervention in setting the value of the New Zealand pound.